 It is hoped that the College's RSE programme will complement and support the role of parents/carers.
-The RSE policy will be available via the school website and parents/carers will be advised when RSE lessons are to be delivered as part of the PSHE programme.
+The RSE policy will be available via the school website and parents/carers are advised when RSE lessons are delivered as part of the PSHE programme.
+Parents/carers have the right to see RSE teaching materials and the College will share these on request.

 Parents/carers have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory RSE until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.
+The sex education elements of RSE are defined in Appendix 3.

-Any parent/carer wishing to withdraw their child is encouraged to make an appointment with the Deputy Principal and PSHE Coordinator to discuss further.
+Any parent/carer wishing to withdraw their child is encouraged to make an appointment with the Deputy Principal and Head of PSHE to discuss further.
 Following this discussion, requests for withdrawal should be put in writing using the form found in Appendix 2 and sent to the Principal.
 In the case where a pupil is withdrawn from sex education, alternative work will be provided.

-5. How Relationship and Sex Educations (RSE) is provided
+6. How Relationship and Sex Education (RSE) is provided